 Dividends and capital gains both add value to an investor’s wealth.
 The dividend is a sort of regular income, whereas capital gains could be on and off.
-Though both are growth on investments or return on investments.
-However, which one is better and which one is preferable is difficult to say.
-As it varies with the specific individual’s perception, income level, taxation impact, liquidity requirements and so many other such factors.
+However, both are growth on investments or return on investments.
+However, which one is better and which one is preferable is difficult to say as it varies with the specific individual’s perception, income level, taxation impact, liquidity requirements, and so many other such factors.
 The actual gains that an investor can make depend upon the market conditions and his timing.
 It is always advisable to keep both types of assets in the portfolio.
 A good approach is to keep earning dividends on stocks and sell them when the market price is high, earning capital gains in the process.

 Frequently Asked Questions (FAQs)

-The most basic difference between dividends and capital gain is that the dividends are the part of profits a company distributes to its shareholders regularly while capital gain arises in the case of shares sold by the shareholders.
+The most basic difference between dividends and capital gain is that the dividends are the part of the profits a company distributes to its shareholders regularly.
+In contrast, a capital gain arises in the case of shares sold by the shareholders.

-Dividend income is an income of revenue nature.
+Dividend income is an income of a revenue nature.

 b.
 Capital gains